iamjoshuamabina/iamjoshuamabina.github.io/blog/src/kickass_logging.md

 **`TODO`** Logging is an art not because **`...`**

 Logging is an art because - **knowing** - *what (activity) and how (level) to log activities* needs some goddamn Picasso skills.
 Main issue here is, logging affects an application's performance - app's shit the bed when they are run in `DEBUG` mode.

+## # Why do we need a logging API?

+It is easy to argue that `System.out.println()` is logging for free.
+So, `java.logging.API`?
+Martin fowler explains, if you are going to print it to the console, write a test for it - So I can't really say to know what is not working when I am writing code.
+I think the real value for logging is experienced when I a software is already in production.
+Sometimes, issues are overlooked while writing automated tests - those bugs that break free and see the light of day - will, hopefully leave traces.
+ These traces will be recorded, so now, developers could easily debug systems and make a the world a better place.